Andrew Cameron’s cellphone rang as he drove to work on March 18. It was 6:30 a.m., the sky beginning to brighten.

 Although the surgeries were no more complicated than usual, “we knew there was more to it,” Cameron says.
 The milestone represents the triumph of science over stigma.

 Both organ recipients are home and healthy, their doctors say.
-Their lifesaving surgeries were possible because Dorry Segev, another Johns Hopkins transplant surgeon, pushed to reverse a 1988 federal law forbidding the use of HIV-infected organs for transplant.
+Their lifesaving surgeries were possible because Dorry Segev, another Johns Hopkins transplant surgeon, pushed to reverse a 1988 federal law forbidding the use of the use of organs from donors diagnosed with HIV.
 At that time, AIDS was new, poorly understood and almost always fatal.

 The HIV Organ Policy Equity (HOPE) Act, which became law in November 2013, allows HIV-positive organ transplants.
 For the first time, it also allows people with HIV to volunteer to become organ donors.